VivekVallabhan3407/Crypto_PlaygroundV/README.md

 All encryption and decryption happens locally in the browser.
 No data is transmitted or stored.
 This tool is not designed or intended for malicious use.

+## License
+This is MIT open source License.